 Why Do Practice Test Scores Sometimes Not Match Real Test Results?

-The real DMV test introduces new question phrasing, stricter conditions, and higher pressure.
-A better indicator of readiness is consistent scores across different tests, not a single high result, as well as the ability to explain why answers are correct without guessing.
+The real dmv written test introduces new question phrasing, stricter conditions, and higher pressure.
+A better indicator of readiness is consistent scores across different tests — not a single high result — as well as the ability to explain why answers about a roundabout yield, a broken yellow line, a crosswalk complete stop, or a u turn restriction are correct without guessing.

 How Often Are DMV Practice Tests Updated, And Does It Matter?